mapcir/mapcir-api/docs/directions.md

 | **geocoded_waypoints** | optional | Array<[DirectionsGeocodedWaypoint](#DirectionsGeocodedWaypoint)> | Contains an array with details about the geocoding of origin, destination and waypoints.
 Elements in the geocoded_waypoints array correspond, by their zero-based position, to the origin, the waypoints in the order they are specified, and the destination. <br><br>These details will not be present for waypoints specified as textual latitude/longitude values if the service returns no results.
 This is because such waypoints are only reverse geocoded to obtain their representative address after a route has been found.
 An empty JSON object will occupy the corresponding places in the geocoded_waypoints array. |

+### DirectionsStatus
+The status field within the Directions response object contains the status of the request, and may contain debugging information to help you track down why the Directions service failed.
+The status field may contain the following values:

+* **OK** indicates the response contains a valid result.

+* **NOT_FOUND** indicates at least one of the locations specified in the request's origin, destination, or waypoints could not be geocoded.

+* **ZERO_RESULTS** indicates no route could be found between the origin and destination.

+* **MAX_WAYPOINTS_EXCEEDED** indicates that too many waypoints were provided in the request.
+For applications using the Directions API as a web service.

+* **MAX_ROUTE_LENGTH_EXCEEDED** indicates the requested route is too long and cannot be processed.
+This error occurs when more complex directions are returned.
+Try reducing the number of waypoints, turns, or instructions.

+* **INVALID_REQUEST** indicates that the provided request was invalid.
+Common causes of this status include an invalid parameter or parameter value.

+* **OVER_DAILY_LIMIT** indicates any of the following:

+  * The API account is missing or invalid.

+  * Billing has not been enabled on your account.

+  * A self-imposed usage cap has been exceeded.

+  * The provided method of payment is no longer valid (for example, a credit card has expired).

+* **OVER_QUERY_LIMIT** indicates the service has received too many requests from your application within the allowed time period.

+* **REQUEST_DENIED** indicates that the service denied use of the directions service by your application.

+* **UNKNOWN_ERROR** indicates a directions request could not be processed due to a server error.
+The request may succeed if you try again.

 ### DirectionsRoute
 Routes consist of nested legs and steps.